nong10/c-cpp-hw/README.md

 people understand c and c++, and to share ideas of solutions to those assignments (I believe ideas are to be learned, even to be copied, although assignments are required to be done individually.)
-Since the goal is to SHARE ideas on those assignments, I do not guarantee that all solutions are either correct or implemented according to the description of assignments.
+Since the goal is to SHARE ideas on those assignments, I do not guarantee that all solutions are either correct or implemented as the described methods of assignments.
 But, if you come up with better solutions or find any error, please contact me.
 I would like to maintain this repository.